newsletter

 Sign up below to be added to our mailing list for the latest news updates, access to exclusive contests, and more!

 With his easygoing, guy-next-door charm, Luke Bryan is one of the defining figures of bro-country, the strand of party-hearty music that dominated mainstream country in the 2010s.
 Bryan embodies the sweeter, friendlier side of bro-country.
 He sings about trucks, country girls, beer, and the outdoors -- the prevalent themes of his subgenre -- and he does it to a big, bright beat that borrows from pop and rock but conveys 21st century country: music made for suburbs and sports bars, not backwoods honk tonks.
 All these elements were in place on Bryan's earliest hits "All My Friends Say," "Rain Is a Good Thing," and "Country Girl (Shake It for Me)," but as he began to have a steady string of Billboard Country Airplay hits in the early 2010s, he emphasized his sentimental side, evident on such slow-burners as "Drink a Beer" and "Play It Again," while underscoring his inviting nature with such songs as "Most People Are Good."
 Bryan's good nature helped ease him into the pop mainstream, and he appeared as an advisor on The Voice during a mid-2010s run, followed by a role as a judge on American Idol.
 His presence on television helped keep him at the top of the country charts into the 2020s, with his Born Here Live Here Die Here generating no less than five number one Billboard Country Airplay hits.
 Led by its title track, he issued the compilation album Prayin' in a Deer Stand, at the end of 2022.
-With the 2024 release of his Mind of a Country Boy EP, Bryan launched a major tour of the same name.
+Bryan continued to notch hits with songs like "But I Got a Beer in My Hand" and "Country On," which were later rolled into his eighth studio LP, Mind of a Country Boy.

 Luke Bryan grew up in Leesburg, Georgia, a small town 100 miles from the Alabama border where his father grew peanuts and sold fertilizer for a living.
 Bryan helped his family work the farm when he was young, but in his early teens he developed a passion for country music, picking up his influences from his parents' record collection, listening to the likes of George Strait, Conway Twitty, Ronnie Milsap, Alan Jackson, and Merle Haggard.
 When he was 14, his folks bought him his first guitar, and a year later, his playing and singing were strong enough that he started sitting in with local bands at a club featuring live country music.
 At 16, Bryan started writing songs with the help of a pair of local tunesmiths who had enjoyed some success in Nashville; he planned to head to Music City to try his luck after graduating from high school until his brother died in an auto accident.
 Wanting to offer emotional support to his family, Bryan opted to attend Georgia Southern University instead, though he didn't give up music.
 He continued writing songs, formed a band, and was playing gigs on campus or at nearby watering holes most weekends while pursuing his studies.
 He recorded a self-released album, which he sold at shows during this period, but was reluctant to take the plunge and devote himself to music full-time until he returned home to work in the family business after receiving his degree.
 Bryan's dad, confident of his son's talent, made him an offer: he could either move to Nashville or be fired.